 An app doesn't register automatically.
 You still need to enter the complaint.
 The advantage is in searching and organizing the data.

-Keep complaint registrations for at least 2 years.
-For serious public health cases, this may be longer.
-Regularly check if you can archive or delete old registrations.
+Store complaint registrations for at least 2 years.
+Serious public health cases may require longer retention periods.
+Review your files regularly to archive or delete outdated registrations.

 How do you register a complaint? (step by step)